TheFelix93/ets-to-homeassistant/README.md

 GA_MIDDLE_GROUP_PATTERN_RGBCOLOR_STATUS = '/5/'

 #### Covers ####
-GA_MIDDLE_GROUP_PATTERN_COVER_UP_DOWN = '/0/' # if you only map the GAs that are needed for HA, then you dont need to change this line.
+GA_MIDDLE_GROUP_PATTERN_COVER_UP_DOWN = nil # if you only map the GAs that are needed for HA, then you dont need to change this line.
 In my case I mapped all exisiting GAs for each ETS functions, even if its not needed for HA.
 So I have to put my middle group here to distinguish between up/down and current-direction GA.
 Both have the same DPT.
 GA_MIDDLE_GROUP_PATTERN_COVER_POSITION_STATUS = '/4/'
 GA_MIDDLE_GROUP_PATTERN_COVER_POSITION_SET = '/3/'
 GA_MIDDLE_GROUP_PATTERN_COVER_ANGLE_SET = '/5/'